 Depending on how hard the concrete is, we will choose diamonds that are Extra Soft (for extremely hard concrete), Soft (for hard concrete), Medium or Hard (for concrete that’s a little softer).
 Trying to figure out how to polish concrete can be a little overwhelming, but with experience, it gets easier to understand.

-No matter which diamond Glossy Floors starts with, we always end using our 60/80 metal diamonds.
+No matter which diamonds Glossy Floors starts with, we always end up using our 80-grit metal diamonds.
 It’s the last of the metal diamonds unless we plan to grout the floor.
 If the concrete is porous, we’ll never get the gloss we want, so that’s a good indication the floor needs to be grouted.
-Our last metal diamond would then be 120 or higher.
+Our last metal diamond would then be 80 or higher.